To showcase excellence in Dalmatians, the DCA sponsors a Top 20

-- Immediately following the completion of judging, the judges' marked (but not tallied for total scores) sheets will be turned over to an independent and impartial person or persons to be tabulated.
+- Immediately following the completion of judging, the judges' marked (but not tallied for total scores) sheets will be

+submitted to an independent and impartial person to be tabulated.
 The scores for each dog, from each of the three judges,

 are added together, then divided by three (3) to determent the dog's average score.

 - The winner will be determined on the basis of the average score of each dog.

 The score sheets and the identity of the winning dog will be given to the Top 20 Chairperson on the evening of the DCA Awards

 - In the event of a tie, the winner is determined by consulting the First Impression total.
 The dog with the highest

 First Impression total is declared the winner.
-The First Impression score is used ONLY to break a tie, and is not
+The first Impression score is used ONLY to break a tie, and is not

-included in tabulating the average score.
-If there is still a tied score, there will be two (2) winners who shall share the title of Top 20 Winner.
+included in tabulation the average score.
+If there is still a tied score, there will be two (2) winners who shall share the '

+title of Top 20 Winner.